Arab Christians: Religious persecution

 The 1860 civil conflict in Mount Lebanon and Damascus was a civil conflict and later massacre during Ottoman rule, started by skirmishes occurring between the Maronites and the Druze of Mount Lebanon.
 Following decisive victories and massacres against Christians, the conflict spilled over into other parts of Ottoman Syria, particularly the city Damascus, where over ten thousand Christian residents of various denominations were killed by Druze and Muslim militiamen.
 With the connivance of the military authorities and Turkish soldiers, Druze and allied paramilitary groups organised pogroms in Damascus which lasted three days (9–11 July).
 By the war's end, around 20,000 Christians had been killed, and many villages and churches were destroyed.
 The Christian quarter of old Damascus was destroyed and houses were plundered.
 Historian Mikhail Mishaqa's memoir of the massacre is valuable to historians, as it is the only account written by a survivor of a mob attack.
 Emir Abdelkader al-Jazairi, the exiled Algerian Muslim military leader, ordered his sons and soldiers to protect and shelter Damascene Christians from impending interpersonal violence that was spreading throughout the city, thereby saving thousands, preserving this ancient community from complete devastation.

-Melkite Greek Catholic and Maronite Christians suffered negligence from the Ottoman authorities and a naval blockade from France and Britain, resulting in the Great Famine of Mount Lebanon (1915–1918) during World War I, which ran in conjunction with the Armenian genocide, the Assyrian genocide and the Greek genocide.
+Melkite Greek Catholic and Maronite Christians suffered negligence from the Ottoman authorities and an Allied blockade of the Eastern Mediterranean, resulting in the Great Famine of Mount Lebanon (1915–1918) during World War I, which ran in conjunction with the Armenian genocide, the Assyrian genocide and the Greek genocide.
 The Mount Lebanon famine caused the highest fatality rate by population during World War I. Around 200,000 people starved to death when the population of Mount Lebanon was estimated to be 400,000 people.
 The Lebanese diaspora in Egypt funded the shipping of food supplies to Mount Lebanon, sent via the Syrian Island town of Arwad.
 On 26 May 1916, Lebanese-American writer Kahlil Gibran wrote a letter to Mary Haskell that read:

+The famine in Mount Lebanon has been planned and instigated by the Turkish government.
+Already 80,000 have succumbed to starvation and thousands are dying every single day.
+The same process happened with the Christian Armenians and applied to the Christians in Mount Lebanon.